bitfireAT/webdav-push/content.md

 # Appendix A: Web Push Transport

-WebDAV-Push can be used with Web Push (RFC 8030) to deliver WebDAV-Push notifications directly to compliant user agents, like Web browsers which come with their own push service infrastructure.
+WebDAV-Push can be used with Web Push {{RFC8030}} to deliver WebDAV-Push notifications directly to compliant user agents, like Web browsers which come with their own push service infrastructure.
 Currently (2024), all major browsers support Web Push.

 When the Web Push transport is used for WebDAV-Push,